Pull out all the stops: Textual analysis via punctuation sequences: Conclusions and Discussion

 Our framework allows the exploration of numerous other fascinating ideas.
 For example, we expect it to be fruitful to examine higher-order categorical Markov chains when accounting for punctuation order.
-Additionally, we look forward to extensions of our work that explore other features, such as the number of words between elements in ordered pairs of punctuation marks (even when they are not successive) and different ways of measuring punctuation frequency~\cite{Grieve2007} and sentence length~\cite{Vieira2018}), and try to quantify how large a sample of a document is necessary to correctly identify its features of punctuation style.
-If it is sufficiently small, it may even be possible to identify punctuation style from collections of short text (such as tweets from politicians with limited coherence).
-It is also likely to be useful to exploit more sophisticated machine-learning classifiers that can take raw punctuation sequences (rather than features produced from them) as input and exploit \quoting{long-range correlations}~\cite{Lin2016} between punctuation marks.
+Additionally, we look forward to extensions of our work that explore other features, such as the number of words between elements in ordered pairs of punctuation marks (even when they are not successive) and different ways of measuring punctuation frequency~\cite{Grieve2007} and sentence length~\cite{Vieira2018}), and that try to quantify how large a sample of a document is necessary to correctly identify its features of punctuation style.
+If this size is sufficiently small, it may even be possible to identify punctuation style from collections of short text (such as tweets from politicians with limited coherence).
+It is also likely to be useful to exploit more sophisticated machine-learning classifiers that can take raw punctuation sequences (rather than features that one produces from them) as input and exploit \quoting{long-range correlations}~\cite{Ebeling1993} between punctuation marks.

 Building on our analysis, it will be interesting to investigate other aspects of stylometry --- such as author pacing or the influence on an author of gender, culture, other demographics, local history, or other aspects of humanity --- and to compare the results of punctuation-based stylometry with existing (word-based) approaches in NLP on the same tasks.
-Further investigations of a punctuation-based approach to stylometry also provide an opportunity to apply other methods for analyzing categorical time series (e.g., an extension of rough-path signatures to categorical time series~\cite{Lyons2014, Chevyreva2016}).
+One can also explore how successful punctuation-based features are at plagiarism detection and investigate whether the punctuation in a part of a document (e.g., one chapter) is representative of the punctuation in a whole document.
+Further investigations of a punctuation-based approach to stylometry also provide an opportunity to apply other methods for analyzing categorical time series (e.g., an extension of rough-path signatures~\cite{Lyons2014, Chevyreva2016} to categorical time series).